Qihong Lao Cha, AAA, 2006

 2.90 zl

-Qihong Lao Cha leaves are in the form of very small, brownish-brown needles with orange-gold inclusions.
-The discreet aroma of the leaves is reminiscent of dried fruits in honey: dates and sweet raisins.
-Under the influence of the heat of the inhaled air, the aroma becomes more intense.
+The leaves of Qihong Lao Cha are very small brownish-red needles with orange-gold flecks.
+The subtle aroma of the leaves is reminiscent of honey and dried fruit: dates and sweet raisins.
+The aroma intensifies when warmed by breath.

-The infusion has an orange-honey color and a noble "lao", or "aging" aroma: the subdued honey-wood chord evokes associations with high-quality pu-erh shu.
-The taste is honey-sweet, with light citrus or pomegranate acidity, and a subtle caramel baked note in the background.
-As the wine flows, more spicy, oriental notes are revealed in the taste and aroma: nutmeg, cloves, rose.
-Distinct notes of roasted rye malt.
-Tobacco bitterness.
-The palette of associations is varied and variable, so it is worth watching.
-The brew leaves a long-lasting sweet aftertaste with a hint of spice.
+The infusion is orange-honey in colour with a pronounced noble aroma of lao or ageing: a muted honey-wood accord evokes associations with high-quality shu pu-erhs.
+The taste is honey-sweet, with a slight citrus or pomegranate sourness, and a faint caramel note of baked goods in the background.
+As the tea is poured, more spicy, oriental notes emerge in the taste and aroma: nutmeg, cloves, rose, a hint of roasted rye malt, and a slight tobacco bitterness.
+The palette of associations is multifaceted and changeable, making it interesting to observe.
+The infusion leaves a long-lasting sweet aftertaste with a hint of spice.

 appearance